Abryanz Style and Fashion Awards 2017

 The Abryanz Style and Fashion Awards 2017 was held on 8 December 2017 at the Kampala Serena Hotel themed the Fashion Takeover, celebrating the business and entrepreneurial potential of the fashion industry in Africa.
-The awards were presented by the ‘’’Abryanz franchise’’’ with an aim of honoring and celebrate excellence of Africa’s growing fashion industry.
+The awards were presented by the Abryanz franchise with the aim of honoring and celebrating the excellence of Africa's growing fashion industry.
 The event was hosted by Rachel K and Nana Akua and produced by South Africas's David Tlale.

 Nominations for the 2017 ASFAs started on 7 September until 6 October.
 Nominees were unveiled in a video presented by Abryanz Collection and ASFAs CEO Brian Ahumuza, TV presenter Bettinah Tianah and model scout Joram Muzira.